 Below are a video and written directions on how to use OneSearch to find information for a nursing cultural assessment assignment.
 You do not have to view both, but there are different examples for each of them.

-You can use OneSearch to find scholarly articles, books, and academic videos on almost any topic.
-Below is an example of using OneSearch to find material for the Cultural Assessment Assignment.
-You may also want to check the Cultural Assessment Library Research Guide for more help on the assignment.
+OneSearch can find scholarly articles, books, and academic videos on almost any topic.
+Below is an example of using OneSearch to find peer reviewed articles.

 Using OneSearch for the Cultural Assessment Assignment - Written Directions